 The first steps are to obtain ready live rocks, and then to avoid eradicating all the biodiversity, so that they are able to perform the biological functions they’re bought for.

-So the first concern is to keep alive, that is healthy and active, the bacteria used in the nitrification before and the denitrification after.
+So the first concern is to keep the healthy and active bacteria alive, which is used in the nitrification before and the denitrification after.
 Our interlocutor believes that the majority of pathogenic parasites aren’t introduced with the rocks, but with the corals, so he never treats the rocks with chemical/osmotic systems, or similar.

 He believes that it’s better to just gently treat the very outside of the rocks, with the certainty that the living organisms will be safe and will repair themselves on the inside.

 Let me start this section by saying that this is a treatment already in use for several years in different parts of the world.
 It’s not our interlocutor’s idea, but this is his specific method, which may differ from others.

 It’s a system of immersion that needs two identical tanks.

 - Live rocks, hopefully good quality, with the least possible amount of hours in package;

 - A container for a quick washing when the rocks arrive;

 - Two identical tanks/containers.
 I will call them A and B – they will serve for the cleaning, the storage, and the breading.
 They should be placed on a slight incline, so they can be quickly emptied through a valve, with a fast aspiration of the sediment and a wide-mesh grid 10 cm from the bottom.
 In this way, when you empty them you can collect the sediment which can be useful for other things;

 - Skimmer and ozone.
 You can do without the ozone for the rocks themselves, but not for the quality of the water;